bblais/A-Measure-Of-Faith/chapters/Chapter 07 - Faith.md

 Then McGrath continues to talk about probabilistic reasoning, and says that with faith one is doing *inference to the best explanation*, given a number of competing multiple explanations.
 As we stated earlier, if all he means is that faith is probabilistic reasoning, then we don't have an argument -- except that we think he can make things more clear.
 We would contend, along with Dawkins, the *vast* majority of people do not take it to mean this -- even the notion of *faith* as *trust* isn't the same as this.

 However, we'd like to challenge his basic premise: that in dealing with multiple competing explanations that one should try to *infer to the best explanation*, and *believe strongly in that explanation*.
-A simple example introduced in Section on Belief and Evidence suffices to see this.
+A simple example we've seen befor suffices to see this.
 In this example, we have two explanations of the number of stars, one which says that there is an *even* number of stars and another that says that there is an *odd* number of stars.
 Pretty much we know that, at any given instant, one of these *must* be true.
 However strong belief in either one is completely unwarranted - there is simply no way to know.
 From a probabilistic framework, we express this as

 $$
 \begin{aligned}